kyma-project/website/content/blog-posts/2021-01-28-release-notes-1.19/index.md

 You can define Secrets and ConfigMaps used by Functions in the Function descriptor (`config.yaml`) and apply them using Kyma CLI.

 ### Limiting parallel Function builds
-We have changed the function build process so that it doesn't allow for unlimited simultanous builds.
-There is a pool of 5 simultanous builds available by default.
+We have changed the Function build process so that it doesn't allow for unlimited simultaneous builds.
+There is a pool of 5 simultaneous builds available by default.
 This will protect from draining the computational resources on small runtimes, in a scenario where bulk function reconciliation is triggered.